Balaam in the Bible

 Verse ConceptsWhat Do You Do?Blessing And CurseBlessed By Godcurses

-But in response, Balaam asked, "Shouldn't I be careful to communicate only what the LORD puts in my mouth?"
+Balaam replied, "Must I not be careful to speak what the Lord has put in my mouth?"

 Verse ConceptsSpeaking The Word God Gives

-So he took Balaam to the field of Zophim to the top of [Mount] Pisgah, and built seven altars, and offered a bull and a ram on each altar.
+So Balak brought Balaam to the field of Zophim, to the top of Pisgah, where he built seven altars and offered a bull and a ram on each altar.

 Verse ConceptsSeven AnimalsSeven ThingsSacrificing Cattle Sheep And Goats

-Yahweh met Balaam, and put a word in his mouth, and said, "Return to Balak, and say this."
+And the LORD met Balaam, and put a word in his mouth, and said, Go again unto Balak, and say thus.

 Verse ConceptsSpeaking The Word God Gives